Psychosocial Support Services

 • HIV support groups

-• Nutrition counseling provided by a non-registered dietitian (see Medical Nutrition Therapy for services provided by a registered dietitian)
+• Nutrition counseling provided by a non-licensed dietitian (see Medical Nutrition Therapy for services provided by a licensed dietitian)

 • Pastoral care/counseling services